Saturday, March 16, 2013

 - 1 1/2 cups buttermilk

+Baking Notes.
 Many recipes called for Irish “wholemeal” flour, which I could not find despite my trip to three stores this morning; this is why I elected to use a combination of coarse whole wheat flour, wheat bran, and wheat germ; coarse whole wheat flour on its own would have sufficed, I imagine.
 Do not use white whole wheat flour in this recipe (my favorite baking ingredient) which will not yield the flavor or crumb you want in this richly textured bread.
 Also, while this combination of sugars worked really well, as I found with my whole grain madness muffins, a combination of 2 tbsp sugar and 1 tbsp honey or molasses would also work if you prefer a less dense bread.
 Finally, the addition of raisins would be delightful.
-However, I planned to serve this bread not only on its own but also with cream cheese, smoked salmon, and dill for tomorrow’s lunch.
-Hence no raisins this time around.
+The bread also freezes beautifully.

-Note that although the bread is traditionally served with Irish butter, warm from the oven, I ate two pieces before I even thought to add butter.
+Note that although the bread is traditionally served with Irish butter, warm from the oven, I ate two pieces before I even thought about slathering it on.
+(Which I later did, of course.
+Because butter.)

 Happy St. Patrick’s Day!